Andrey Kovatchev: Political career

 Member of the Delegation for Relations with the United States and substitute in the Delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).

-President of the Union of European Federalists in Bulgaria and Vice-President of UEF from March 2010.
+President of the Union of European Federalists in Bulgaria and vice-president of UEF from March 2010.

-In 2012 Andrey Kovatchev was elected for Vice-Chairman of the Committee on Foreign Affairs of the European Parliament.
+In 2012, Kovatchev was elected for vice-chairman of the Committee on Foreign Affairs of the European Parliament.